Azure/azure-sdk/_posts/2020-06-16-june-release.md

 }
 ```

-While this example demonstrates how to use `libcurl` as an HTTP stack, you can modify the code below to use a different HTTP stack.
+While this example demonstrates how to use `libcurl` as an HTTP stack, you can modify the code to use a different HTTP stack.
 See the [GitHub repository](https://github.com/Azure/azure-sdk-for-c) for more information.

 ### More information